Guide

 The affirmation audio needs to sit just below conscious hearing.
 You should be aware that something is playing but unable to make out specific words.
 The background sound is what you consciously hear: rain, ambient music, lo-fi beats, ocean waves.
 The affirmations operate underneath.

 This is where most people fail.
 The subliminal is built.
 It sounds good.
-They listen for three days, do not feel transformed, and move on.
+They listen for three days, do not feel any different, and move on.
 Subliminals work through repetition over time.
 Fifteen to thirty minutes daily is the minimum effective dose.
 Many people loop overnight during sleep for hours of passive exposure.

 Give a track at least two to three weeks of consistent daily listening before evaluating results.
 The changes show up in behavior before they show up in feelings.
 You notice you did something differently.
 You spoke up without planning to.
 You studied for an hour without checking your phone.
 You let a mistake go without spiraling.
 Those behavioral shifts are the signal that the affirmations are taking hold.